Maximal curves with respect to quadratic extensions over finite fields: Abelian surfaces isogenous to Jacobians of Hallouin-Perret-maximal curves

 \begin{small}

-{\bf 1) Simple abelian surface case} \begin{enumerate} \item[(1.1)] $n$ is even and $p\equiv 1\pmod 4$ and $a=0$. \item[(1.2)] $n$ is even and $p\equiv 1\pmod 3$ and $a=\pm \sqrt{p^n}$. \end{enumerate} In these cases, $f(T)$ is the characteristic polynomial of a simple abelian surface defined over ${\mathbb F}_q$ which is supersingular and isogenous to the Jacobian of a DM-curve.
+{\bf 1) Simple abelian surface case} \begin{enumerate} \item[(1.1)] $n$ is even and $p\equiv 1\pmod 4$ and $a=0$. \item[(1.2)] $n$ is even and $p\equiv 1\pmod 3$ and $a=\pm \sqrt{p^n}$. \end{enumerate} In these cases, $f(T)$ is the characteristic polynomial of a simple abelian surface defined over ${\mathbb F}_q$ which is supersingular and isogenous to the Jacobian of a Hallouin-Perret-maximal curve.

 {\bf 2) Split ordinary case} \\ \ \\ $\vert a \vert \leq 2 \sqrt{q}, $ $(a,p)=1$ and $a^2-4q \notin \{-3, -4, -7 \}.$ \\